 Details and schedule for AC duties include the following:

 You will be asked to update your subject areas in CMT and upload your relevant papers to TPMS by the end of February.
 An initial teleconference will be held in March to explain the full review process and to discuss reviewing criteria.
-After the full paper submission deadline on 1st March 2022, the first phase of your work will run from 9 -15 March 2022 for the initial reviewer assignment period and it is essential that you are available during this week.
-The paper review period will run from 25 March - 7 April during which time you are expected to monitor the progress of the reviewers and communicate with them to request for further information in reviews where needed.
-Between 8 - 27 April you will need to provide feedback for authors and recommend papers for accept, reject or rebuttal.
-The second phase will then start once the rebuttals have been submitted and between 13 - 27 May you will be asked to facilitate discussion among reviewers and ACs, and provide final rankings on your original paper allocations.
+After the full paper submission deadline on 9th March 2023, the first phase of your work will run from 20 -27 March 2023 for the initial reviewer assignment period and it is essential that you are available during this week.
+The paper review period will run from April 6 to 27, 2023 during which time you are expected to monitor the progress of the reviewers and communicate with them to request for further information in reviews where needed.
+Between April 28 to May 18, 2023 you will need to provide feedback for authors and recommend papers for accept, reject or rebuttal.
+The second phase will then start once the rebuttals have been submitted and between June 1 to 15, 2023 you will be asked to facilitate discussion among reviewers and ACs, and provide final rankings on your original paper allocations.
 In addition, you will be asked to act as a metareviewer and rank a further 15-20 papers.
 These are time intensive tasks and it is essential that you will be available during these crucial periods.
-Your responsibilities will end with the program committee teleconferences in June 2022.
+Your responsibilities will end with the program committee teleconferences in June 2023.
 A detailed timeline is posted on the Conference webpage.

-The list of potential reviewers is primarily based on the list of active reviewers of MICCAI 2019, 2020, and 2021.
+The list of potential reviewers is primarily based on the list of active reviewers of good standing from MICCAI 2019 to 2022.

 Each potential reviewer will be invited to review for MICCAI.
 By accepting to review: